-- [1] On October 3, 2016, Cody Lumax (the Applicant) filed application No. 1,803,133 (the Application) to register the trademark ALPINE ADDICTS (the Mark). - [2] The Application, as amended, is in association with the following goods and services (collectively the Goods and Services):
+[1] On October 3, 2016, Cody Lumax (the Applicant) filed application No. 1,803,134 (the Application) to register the trademark ALPINE ADDICTS LOGO WITH QUADRILATERALS FORMING STYLIZED MOUNTAINS, depicted below (the Mark).

+[2] The Application, as amended, is in association with the following goods and services (collectively the Goods and Services):